 The more expensive models are suitable for MTB enthusiasts and pros with lots of experience and a lot of miles in their pedals.

-Of course, some models have disadvantages because the price had to be kept down – you are only getting as much as you pay for.
+Of course, some models have disadvantages because the price had to be kept down.
 However, online reviews of riders who bought these bikes are pretty positive in general, so you should be content as well if you buy it.

 Ghost FR AMR Series